abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 When we put consumers in separate groups, we are able to consume a Partition from multiple consumers (one-to-many mapping).
 And when we put all consumers in a single group each Partition can only be consumed from a single consumer (one-to-one mapping).

-- a partition acts as a FIFO queue - put all consumers in one group; direct messages to specific partitions based on their key
+- acts as prod/con (MQ) - put all consumers in one group; one partition only maps to one consumer then
-- a partition acts as a pub/sub - put one consumer in one group; let Kafka populate partitions of a topic
+- acts as pub/sub - put one consumer in one group; one partition can map to multiple consumers then

 ![consumer group](https://i.imgur.com/HXoGjTe.png)

 Fig. Kafka Consumer Groups and Partitions (pub/sub)

+We can also use a single partition as a directly-mapped FIFO queue!
+We can route a message to a specific partition based on Key, and then map a specific consumer to that partition manually (in the code for consumer config).

 **Avoiding Redundant Message Processing**: a single message in a partition will be consumed multiple times if its consumers happen to be from diff groups, Kafka has no awareness to prevent it as its just a storage.
 Hence we need to make sure that we designate groups to consumers in a way that doesn't lead to redundant processing.